Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

 Now the problem is to bound $U_i$ where $L^ZU_i = Q_i^Z$ for $i \in [N]$.
 Suppose there exists a function $\psi_i$, so that $\psi_i(t_j) = U_i(j)$. $Q^Z_i$ is close to the kernel matrix of $Z$ up to a constant factor.
 It gives that $Q^Z_i(j) \approx \phi_i(t_j)$, where $\phi_i(t) = \sqrt{2\pi} \exp(-\sigma^{-2}\|t_i-t\|^2/2)$.
 Introduce these terms into the equation about $U_i$, then the goal is to find $\psi_i(t)$ so that

-It is the Poisson equation about $\psi_i(t)$ and $\phi_i(t)$.
+It is the Stein's equation about $\psi_i(t)$ and $\phi_i(t)$.
 The solution $\psi_i(t)$ can be explicitly written down as an infinite summation.
 By bounding the explicit terms in the summation, we can bound the vector $\psi_i(t)$ and then $\|U_i\|$.
-The rigorous analysis can be found in the supplementary materials.
+The rigorous analysis can be found in the Appendix.